hcheng99/maxLRT/README.md

 wmax <- gen.wgt(method = "Maxcombo")
 ```

-Perform the test using pooled Kalpan-Meier estimate of CDF as base
+Perform the test using pooled Kaplan-Meier estimate of CDF as base
 function and visualize the weight functions

 ``` r